arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

 ## Implementation
-Now that we have defined and designed the data stores and structures, it is time that we implement all the helper functions we see in the pseudocode.
+Now that we have defined and designed the data stores and structures, it is time that we implement all the helper functions we saw in the pseudocode.

 ### Getting the rate limit configuration
 Getting the rate limit configuration is a simple get on the configuration store by `key`.
 Since the information does not change often and making a disk read every time is expensive, we cache the results in memory for faster access.